ammar-tanwar/bloglearnbay/posts/top-30-highest-paying-jobs-to-target-in-2023.md

 The role of a data scientist is to "understand how to interpret, manipulate and translate human language" drawing computational linguistics and computer science.
 In addition, the NLP scientist has to close gaps between human communication and computer-based understanding.

-**NLP scientist salary:**
+#### NLP scientist salary:

 The average base salary can be 101,770 USD per year.
-Based on the year of experience in the I.T. field and level of expertise, even in India, one can earn INR 20 LPA per year.
+Based on the year of experience in the I.T. field and level of expertise, even in India, one can earn 20 LPA INR.
 Hence it's clear that NLP scientist is one of the best-paying jobs.

 ### 4. Database manager

 A database manager maintains and organizes a database that includes detecting and correcting issues, streamlining information, and reporting through public and private databases; such roles also seek the skill of developing and implementing organizational data models.

-**Database manager salary:**
+#### Database manager salary:

-The average salary is 15 LPA (INR).
+The average salary is 15 LPA INR.
 Even entry-level positions offer good packages ranging from 3 LPA to 5 LPA (based on organizations).

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/thpj-4.jpg" style="width:100%" class="img" alt="A data warehouse manager checks various data warehouse tasks on a tablet."/>